pavelsaman/pavelsaman.github.io/_posts/2020-01-26-looking-for-more-information-when-testing.md

 #### APIs

 An API can sometimes give you an answer to your questions much faster than other ways.
 If your system should have sent an email, but the email gets sent by a different system, maybe that different system has an API you can call and ask what's going on with your email.
-It might give you the email status, when it was sent etc. This might be better than waiting at your email client pressing a refresh button every 5 seconds and hoping it will be received soon.
+It might give you the email status, when it was sent, etc. This might be better than waiting at your email client pressing a refresh button every 5 seconds and hoping it will be received soon.

 #### People